 - (i) Bid Form.
-Bids shall be for the entire issue and shall be made on the Official Bid Form in order to provide for uniformity in submission of bids and ready determination of the lowest and best bid. - (ii) Minimum Bid.
-Bidders are required to bid for the entire issue of Bonds at a minimum price of not less than \$5,394,900 (98% of par).
-PAYABLE IN IMMEDIATELY AVAILABLE FUNDS. - (iii) Maximum Net Interest Cost.
+Bids shall be for the entire issue and shall be made on the Official Bid Form in order to provide for uniformity in submission of bids and ready determination of the lowest and best bid.
+Alternatively, electronic bids for the Bonds may be submitted through the BiDCOMPTM/PARITYTM system, as described herein. - (ii) Minimum Bid.
+Bidders are required to bid for the entire issue of Bonds at a minimum price of not less than \$5,326,300 (98% of par), PAYABLE IN IMMEDIATELY AVAILABLE FUNDS.
+Rates must be on ascending scale in multiples of 1/8 or 1/20 of 1%; number of interest rates unlimited. - (iii) Maximum Net Interest Cost.
 The maximum permissible net interest cost for the Bonds shall not exceed "The Bond Buyer's" Index of 20 Municipal Bonds as established on the Thursday immediately preceding the sale of said Bonds plus 1.50%. - (iv) Award; Adjustment.
-The determination of the best purchase bid for each of the Bonds will be made on the basis of the lowest net interest cost to be calculated as that rate (or yield) which, when used in computing the present worth of all payments of principal and interest on the Bonds (compounded semi-annually from the date of the Bonds), produces an amount equal to the purchase price of the Bonds, as set forth in the Official Bid Form for the Bonds, for exactly \$5,505,000 principal amount of Bonds offered for sale hereunder.
-Upon determination of the lowest true interest rate, the principal amounts of the Bonds shall be immediately adjusted by the Board in order to determine the maturities of the final bond issue.
+The determination of the best purchase bid for each of the Bonds will be made on the basis of the lowest net interest cost to be calculated as that rate (or yield) which, when used in computing the present worth of all payments of principal and interest on the Bonds (compounded semi-annually from the date of the Bonds), produces an amount equal to the purchase price of the Bonds, as set forth in the Official Bid Form for the Bonds, for exactly \$5,435,000 principal amount of Bonds offered for sale hereunder.
+Upon determination of the lowest net interest rate, the principal amounts of the Bonds shall be immediately adjusted by the Board in order to determine the maturities of the final bond issue.
 The successful bidder will be required to accept the Bonds in the amounts so computed, whether the principal amount has been increased or decreased in an amount up to 10% (the "Permitted Adjustment") and to pay the purchase price based upon the aggregate amount of the final issue.